dpsbot-project/DPSBot/en/install.md

 ```
 App is updated to latest version.

-but, DPSBot updates very often. so may be unstable!
+but, DPSBot is updated very often. so may be unstable!

 Please check build status!